konspyre/TinyMotion/README.md

 To build your own TinyMotion, get all the parts from the parts list and hook everything up as like [this](https://github.com/davidk/TinyMotion/raw/master/breadboard.png).

-Be sure the set the PIR to 'L'.
+Be sure the set the PIR's re-triggering (the jumper/shunt on the back) to 'L'.
 By default it is set to 'H'.
+It will still work when set to 'H', so you may want to experiment with what works for you.

 For a wiring diagram, there is a crude schematic [here](https://github.com/davidk/TinyMotion/raw/master/schematic.png).

+### Making things permanent

+TinyMotion's parts will fit on a 1/4 sized Adafruit perma-proto (except for the PIR and XBee).
+Sizing is 1.7" (long) x 2" (high).
+[Here](https://github.com/davidk/TinyMotion/raw/master/board.png) is an image of how it looks when assembled.
+The trace between the LED and switch has been cut underneath the board.

 ### Parts list